earlution/dev-toolkit/KB/Changelog_and_Release_Notes/Changelog_Archive/README.md

 # Changelog Archive

-This directory contains **detailed changelog entries** for each version of the `vibe-dev-kit` repository.
+This directory contains **detailed changelog entries** for each version of the `ai-dev-kit` repository.

 ## Contents